Sanath Wimalasiri: Beyond acting

-Initially he worked as the dance teacher in D. S. Senanayake College.
-Currently, he is a teacher of drama and theater at Rahula Girls' School, Malabe.
-He is also attached to the Sri Jayewardenepura Zonal Education Office as an Assistant Lecturer.
-He is also an external lecturer at the Faculty of Education, University of Colombo, lecturer in law at the National Institute of Law and in addition to being a consultant in manpower.
+Wimalasiri began his career as a music teacher and later moved into dance instruction, serving as the dance teacher at D. S. Senanayake College.
+He subsequently shifted his focus to drama and theatre, and is now the drama and theatre teacher at Rahula Girls' School in Malabe.
+He also serves as an assistant lecturer with the Sri Jayewardenepura Zonal Education Office, an external lecturer at the University of Colombo’s Faculty of Education, an external lecturer at the National Institute of Law, and a consultant in manpower development.

+In 2018, Wimalasiri launched Sanath Ekka Jeewithayata Idadenna, a series of musical workshops that blends music with arts-based awareness programs designed to reduce stress, foster pro-social attitudes, and encourage people to find enjoyment and balance through artistic expression.

 Filmography

 Awards

 In 1997, Wimalasiri won the award for the Best Actor in Youth Awards Festival and State Drama Festival in 1998.
 He won the award for the Best Upcoming actor for the role in Rejina at Sumathi Awards.
 Then, he won the Silver Award for Asani Wesi at SIGNIS awards.